govau/content-guide/_content-types/video.md

 ---
 title: "Video"
-order: 7
+order: 8
 ---

+Think about the user when you write the script.

+Get to the point early on.

+Think visually and show don’t tell.
+What you show on the video should describe what is being said to reduce the narrative.

+### Make short videos

 People prefer videos that are around 2-3 minutes long.

-The longer a video, the harder it is to keep people engaged.
+The longer a video gets, the harder it is to keep people engaged.

-Write the script with your audience in mind and get to the point early on.

-Think visually.
-What you show on the video should describe what is being said to reduce the narrative.
-Show don’t tell.

 ### Accessible videos

-Create accessible videos using:
+Create accessible videos by providing:
-- closed captions (in video post-production) to articulate what is said or heard
+- closed captions added in video post-production --- to articulate what is said or heard
-- audio narration (where someone narrates the script) for people who cannot see the screen
+- audio narration (where someone narrates the script) --- for people who cannot see the screen
-- an alternative version for those who choose to read and not watch, such as a text transcript available in HTML.
+- an alternative version, such as a text transcript available in HTML --- for those who choose to read and not watch.

-Make sure access is taken into account for:
+Think about all access issues:

 - visual impairment
 - hearing impairment